So, on to Central Europe. To Budapest.

-The House of Terror is museum on the popular Andrassy Avenue in Budapest.
+The House of Terror is a museum on the popular Andrassy Avenue in Budapest.
 The museum contained artefacts and exhibits related to the fascist and communist era in Hungary.
-Citizens were interrogated , tortured or killed in the building by both the Nazi proxy party – the Arrow Cross Party – and also by the AVH, the puppet but no less mean state security apparatus of the Soviets who had defeated the Nazis in Hungary.
+Citizens were interrogated , tortured or killed in the building by both the Arrow Cross Party – and the AVH, the puppet but no less mean state security apparatus of the occupying Soviets.

 Ominous soundtrack accompanied you throughout the building as you walked from exhibit to exhibit.
-It was dimly lit, adding to the sense of dread and danger of the building.
+It was dimly lit, adding to the sense of dread.
 The dungeons below were particularly unnerving.
 You feel someone might come out from nowhere and do you in.
 Painfully, we weren’t allowed to take pictures inside the building.